Intuitive Breastfeeding - A Stress-Free Introduction - Judes Family Skip to content

 Furthermore:

-• the risk of SIDS (sudden infant death syndrome) is reduced by half already by two months of breastfeeding by half
+- the risk of SIDS (sudden infant death syndrome) is halved after just two months of breastfeeding

 And these benefits are just a small excerpt of the positive effects of breastfeeding.